India national cricket team: ICC tournament drought (2014–2023)

 India played the first ever final of the World Test Championship in 2021 against New Zealand in which they lost by eight wickets.
 The team had a disappointing performance at the 2021 T20 World Cup, failing to reach the knockout stage of an ICC tournament for the first time since 2012 and also notably losing to rivals Pakistan by 10 wickets, their first defeat against the team in a World Cup match.
 After this tournament, Kohli was sacked as captain, being succeeded by Rohit across formats; and Dravid replacing Shastri as coach.
 They qualified for the semi-finals in the 2022 T20 World Cup, but lost to England by ten wickets.
 India played the final of the 2023 World Test Championship against Australia in which they lost by 209 runs.
-Following these losses, Rohit notably mentioned to Dinesh Karthik that "something needed to change", and he changed to having a more aggressive batting style as well as directing a more targetting batting approach in the team.
+Following these losses, Rohit notably mentioned to Dinesh Karthik that "something needed to change", and he changed to having a more aggressive batting style as well as directing a more targeting batting approach in the team.

 India went on to win the 2023 Asia Cup by notably dismissing Sri Lanka for 50 runs in the final and winning by ten wickets.
 India also secured the gold medal at the 2022 Asian games held in 2023 due to higher seeding after the final against Afghanistan was washed out.
 They were deemed favourites to win the home 2023 Cricket World Cup.
 Rohit broke Tendulkar's record of the most World Cup centuries in the match against Afghanistan.
 Tendulkar conceded more records to Kohli, who overtook him to score the most centuries in ODI cricket; as well as for scoring the most runs in a single edition of the tournament (765).
 India was ultimately defeated in the final by Australia.
 Shami was the leading wicket taker of the tournament.